-Now the world has changed and information is shared mostly online.
-Since many women over 60 are still working, either by choice or necessity, it is essential that we understand how to use the latest networking tools.
+Now the world has changed, and information is shared mostly online.
+Since many women over 60 are still working, either by choice or necessity, it is essential that we understand how to use the available networking tools.

 The good news is that there are many online networking groups for women over 60.
 Whether you are looking for a job, seeking a book or writing club or just want to meet other people, here are 6 useful networking groups for women over 60.

-With over 200-million users, LinkedIn is the biggest social network for professionals.
+With over 950 million members, LinkedIn is the biggest social network for professionals.
 Don’t let the word “professional” put you off.
 It is true that many people use LinkedIn to create their online resume and network for jobs.
 It also offers hundreds of groups with interests ranging from photography to food blogging and entrepreneurship.

-LinkedIn is an online tool, but when you have hundreds of people interested in the same things as you, the conversation and experience in the groups is amazing.
+LinkedIn is an online tool, but when you have hundreds of people interested in the same things as you, the conversation and experience in the groups are amazing.

 You can search for LinkedIn groups in your areas of interest.
 Some of my favorites are Project Eve, 85 Broads, and Women in Photography.
 You can also stay in touch with colleagues and classmates and get reminders of their birthdays and new projects they are working on.